 After reading the reflection, ask yourself how you explain the physical symptoms of panic to patients; what questions you use to shift your patients' perspective to help their mood; and how you get patients to recognise and challenge their negative cognitions.

-The topic was what GPs can do for patients with stress or unhappiness who do not need referral to counselling or mental health services and who do not require prescription of psychotropic medication.
+The topic of the tutorial with my trainer was what GPs do for patients with stress or unhappiness who do not need referral to counselling or mental health services and who do not require prescription of psychotropic medication.

-I found myself thinking in a recent consultation that I did not know how to politely end the discussion.
+I chose this subject because in a recent consultation, I found myself thinking that I did not know how to politely end the discussion.
 I couldn’t say: ‘You don’t need tablets or counselling.
 You are not anxious or depressed.
 There’s nothing I can do for you.
 Please leave.’

 - For sleep (Max Richter – sleep music on YouTube).
 This worked for me and I will speak to patients about this.